People suffering from Hurricane Ida. August 20, 2021. Louisiana. Photo by https://prismreports.org/

 !
 It was a big WIN for me because the collaboration shifted the focus from “numbers and data” to user-centered thinking

-• The current users are coming from “word of mouth.”
+– Geographical location: hurricane-vulnerable states the current users are coming from “word of mouth”

 Get deeper into the product